We test web applications using Black Box and Gray Box methodologies.

 of identiﬁed vulnerabilities and guidelines aimed at their elimination.

-Testing the thick client application is intended to check security as well as identify threats related to software of that type.
+Testing the thick client application is intended to check security and identify threats related to the software of that type.

 Test findings are used to create a report, delivered in an electronic form, including the description and proof of identified vulnerabilities and guidelines aimed at their elimination.

-Dynamic tests, for instance fuzzing, interference in network trafﬁc, veriﬁcation of cryptographic protections, application debugging.
+Dynamic tests, for instance, fuzzing, interference in network trafﬁc, veriﬁcation of cryptographic protections, and application debugging.

 Checks to operating system components, e.g. reviewing logs, application data, processes, memories, and registry keys related to the application.

-If the thick client application relies on the API service, it subject to testing as well.
+If the thick client application relies on the API service, it is also subject to testing.

 Test ﬁndings are used to create a report, delivered in an electronic form, including the description and proof of identiﬁed vulnerabilities and guidelines aimed at their elimination.